Annual Art Print Contest

 Confluence Health & Ballard Ambulance Apple Blossom Run

-LOCATION : Parade Route to Riverfront Park, Staging @ Apple Bowl in Triangle Park
+Location : Parade Route to Riverfront Park, Staging @ Apple Bowl in Triangle Park

-REGISTRATION : Registration includes chipped timing and a fun commemorative shirt.
+Registration : Registration includes chipped timing and a fun commemorative shirt.
 Choose between the Kids 2K (for grades 1-8), the 5K Walk or the 5 or 10K Runs.
 2K (GRADE 1-8) : FREE, 5K WALK : $20 ($25 on Race Day), 5K or 10K Runs : $20 ($25 on Race Day)

 Join us for this year's Apple Blossom Run, a community event sponsored by Confluence Health and Ballard Ambulance for 30+ years to promote health and wellness in the community!
 The Apple Blossom Run is part of the annual Apple Blossom Festival in Wenatchee, Washington.
 While our 2.1 (Kid’s Race), 5K and 10k runs are all about having fun, we also focus on promoting a healthy lifestyle.
 More than half of our participants are first-time 5K runners and the event is centered around improving health and wellness in our communities.
 We hope that The Apple Blossom Run will be able to act as a catalyst for our participants to live an active, healthy lifestyle!